-Childless Amanda Seales Dragged For Caping For Deadbeat Dads
+Amanda Seales Dragged On Twitter For Caping For Deadbeat Dads

 Amanda Seales, the former Amanda Diva, got herself on the wrong end of a social media dragging after she chimed in on absent fathers and child support.
-Seales, who we must remind you all is reportedly childless, poked her nose in other folks’ business and caught some vicious slander on her way out the door.
+Twitter users felt Seales poked her nose in other folks’ business and caught some vicious slander on her way out the door.

 A Twitter account, @PickMePatrol, did some comment creeping and peeped that Seales had a little something to say about child support over on The Shade Room’s Instagram account.